lakshyamahawar14/linearregressionpython/README.md

 # Linear Regression using Python
-Linear Regression Gradient Descent and Least Squares Methods using python (jupyter notebook)
+Linear Regression Gradient Descent and Least Squares Methods using python from scratch (jupyter notebook)